 Organ crosstalk in cancer and metabolic diseases (Image: Guadalupe Sabio/BioRender)

-We focuses on three main aspects induced by obesity:
+We focus on three main aspects induced by obesity:

 • The alteration of adipose tissue and, consequently, the secretion of adipokines: we have observed that in adipose tissue, during obesity, stress kinases are activated, the mitochondria become dysfunctional and the circadian clock is altered.
 Our aim is to delve into whether these factors could serve as drivers of adipose tissue dysfunction during obesity and the associated comorbidities.
 Our primary focus lies in unravelling the endocrine function of adipose tissue, with particular attention to the distinctive role of brown adipose tissue in thermogenesis.